Admir Mehmedi

-Admir Mehmedi (born 16 March 1991) is a Swiss professional footballer who plays as a second striker or centre forward for Süper Lig club Antalyaspor.
-He represented the Switzerland national team.
+Admir Mehmedi (born 16 March 1991) is a Swiss former professional footballer who played as a second striker or centre forward.
+Born in North Macedonia, Mehmedi represented the Switzerland national team.
+He was most recently the sporting director of FC Schaffhausen.

 Early life

 Mehmedi was born in Gostivar, North Macedonia.
 He is of Albanian heritage.
-At the age of 2, his family emigrated to Switzerland and he soon joined local side Bellinzona, before signing for FC Winterthur, from where Zürich scouted him.
+At the age of 2, his family emigrated to Switzerland.
 In 2006, he moved to Zürich.
-Mehmedi came through the youth system after being spotted as a youngster and joined the senior team in 2008.

 Club career

 Zürich

-Mehmedi began his senior career with FC Zürich at the age of 17.
-Within two years he was included in the first-team squad and by 2010 he was a first-team regular.
-He made his senior side debut on 20 July 2008 and scored two goals in eleven appearances, in addition to winning the Swiss Super League in his debut season with the club.

 Being a first team regular in 2010, Mehmedi established himself as a physical striker, excellent in the box as well as having a good turn of pace, he was also technically great.
 During his time with Zürich, Mehmedi scored nineteen goals and provided nine assists.

 In the January transfer window in 2012, Mehmedi moved to Dynamo Kyiv.

-Dynamo Kyiv

-On 13 January 2012, Mehmedi signed for the Ukrainian club Dynamo Kyiv from FC Zürich on a five-year deal.
-During his season and a half with Kyiv, he mainly played coming off the bench.
-Seeking more playing time and to be included again in the Switzerland national team, Mehmedi moved to Bundesliga team SC Freiburg.

 Freiburg

-On 11 July 2013, Mehmedi moved to SC Freiburg initially to join on loan, although his contract also stipulates that Freiburg have an option to make the move permanent.
-Freiburg's acting sporting director Klemens Hartenbach stated that he was delighted the transfer went through.
+On 11 July 2013, Mehmedi moved to SC Freiburg.
+Freiburg's acting sporting director Klemens Hartenbach stated that he was "delighted" the transfer went through.
 Hartenbach stated "He's a very versatile attacking player who understands the game and has already proven he can play at the highest level".
 On 26 May 2014, Freiburg decided to buy Mehmedi for a reported €6 million after having a good season, scoring 12 goals in 32 games during his loan spell with the Bundesliga side.